We do not see, because of what I just laid out, we do not see a recession or a pre-recession.

 And yet we have the administration who refuses to admit that.

-And frankly, this gas stove issue uh is incredibly frustrating because the amount of efficiency that they will that they will be able to implement and the amount of savings amounts to literally pennies for each each user.
+And frankly, this gas stove issue is incredibly frustrating because the amount of efficiency that they will be able to implement and the amount of savings amounts to literally any for each user.

-So we're a little bit frustrated, but uh I think we we have we we run a real risk here that we end up winning the wrong fight because theoretically I think we can probably beat the Biden administration back on these regulations about gas stoves.
+So we're a little bit frustrated, but I think we run a real risk here that we end up winning the wrong fight because theoretically, I think we can probably beat the Biden administration back on these regulations about gas stoves.

-I mean, it's uh it's pretty uh amazing to me that this is the position we now find ourselves in.
+I mean, it's pretty amazing to me that this is the position we now find ourselves in.

-Uh news broke today, and this was on MBC, by the way, uh House Republicans, they are to their credit moving to unleash America's energy industry uh in the face of Joe Biden's adherence to new Green Deal socialism and the climate alarmist religious cult as I call it.
+House Republicans, they are, to their credit, moving to unleash America's energy industry in the face of Joe Biden's adherence to new Green Deal socialism and the climate alarmist religious cult, as I call it.

-Anyway, a GOP bill up for a vote today would sharply increase the domestic energy production in the country, and that includes natural gas and coal and ease permitting restrictions to the that's delaying pipelines, refineries, and other projects.
+Anyway, a GOP bill up for a vote today would sharply increase the domestic energy production in the country, and that includes natural gas and coal, and ease permitting restrictions that's delaying pipelines, refineries, and other projects.

 We could be supplying all of Western Europe with all of their energy needs.